What is this permesso for?

 The Permesso per Richiesta Asilo, also referred to as the Permesso Richiesta Protezione Internazionale, is for asylum-seekers in Italy.

-All new arrivals to Italy who did not come to Italy with a visa, and who wish to seek asylum in Italy, should receive this kind of permesso.
+All new arrivals to Italy who decide to seek asylum in Italy, should receive this kind of permesso.

 How do I get it?